Alexander0x1307376/palindrome/README.md

 ## Description
 A simple application designed to search for palindromes in a text string.

+## Requirements
+Make sure you have the mbstring extension enabled in your php.

 ## Project setup
 ```
 yarn install